bitovi/bitops/docs/tool-configuration/configuration-helm.md

 -------------------
 ## Additional Environment Variable Configuration
-Although not captured in `bitops.config.yaml`, the following environment variables can be set to further customize behaviour
+Although not captured in `bitops.config.yaml`, the following environment variables can be set to further customize behaviour.

 -------------------
 ### SKIP_DEPLOY_HELM
 Will skip all helm executions.
-This superseeds all other configuration
+This superseeds all other configuration.

 -------------------
 ### HELM_UNINSTALL_CHARTS